Jewish Family and Children's Service

 Professional BH Clinician – Direct Service Program (West Valley)

 - Job ID

 - Behavioral Health/Social Work

-- Bachelor’s Degree in behavioral health related field preferred.
+- Two years’ work experience in a behavioral health field preferred.

 - Minimum two years’ work experience post Master’s in a behavioral health field.

 - Credentialed & Privileged by the RBHA or relevant licensing board.

 Ability to maintain licensing and DPS fingerprint clearance.